Arizona Asset Exemptions for Creditors

 | Retirement / IRA / 401(k) | Exempt | Exempt, generally no dollar cap | 33-1126(B) | Effectively nothing; off-limits |

 Read across the bottom-right column: in a typical Arizona consumer case the reachable money is not wages, not the house, and not the retirement account, but the slice of equity, cash, or business value that pokes above each cap.
 That is precisely the slice a routine credit report or a guess will not reveal.
-The homestead, vehicle, and bank-account figures each carry an annual cost-of-living adjustment beginning January first, two thousand twenty-four, so treat the printed dollar amounts as a floor and verify the current-year number before a high-value levy.
+The homestead, vehicle, household-goods and bank-account figures each carry an annual cost-of-living adjustment beginning January first, two thousand twenty-four, so treat the printed dollar amounts as a floor and verify the current-year number before a high-value levy.
+Two rows deserve a note.
+Tools of the trade were not touched by Proposition 209 at all, and the two figures in that row are not a before-and-after pair: A.R.S. section 33-1130 grants $5,000 of trade tools under paragraph 1 and, separately and at the same time, $2,500 of farm machinery, feed, seed, grain and animals under paragraph 2 to a debtor whose primary income comes from farming.
+A debtor may qualify for one, the other, or neither.
+And this schedule is the collection view; if the debtor files bankruptcy the same caps are read through a different lens, with a federal ceiling of its own, which we cover in Arizona bankruptcy exemptions.

 Arizona’s Homestead Exemption A.R.S.
 33-1101